Kenyatta Family Project Floods Homes in Ruiru

 Mr Kiarie asked Northlands City to "lower the spill way level and remove or improve what you are calling the containment wall so that we can revert to the conditions that pertained earlier or apply any other conditions that do not pose any threat of flooding to our homes".

-However, it is emerging that the developers of Northlands City and the dam owners did not take any action despite residents' threat to hold them accountable for any damages caused by storm waters.
+However, it is emerging that the developers of Northlands City and the dam owners did not take any action despite the residents' threat to hold them accountable for any damages caused by storm water.

 Varsityville residents say the size of the water reservoir has been increasing gradually since 2012.

-Around May, the locals told the Nation, the farm began dredging the dam to enable it hold more water and raised its spill way.
+Around May, the locals told the Nation, the firm began dredging the dam to enable it hold more water and raised its spillway.

-Once complete, the Kenyatta family-owned Northland City will sit on 11,800 acres of land and will accommodate an estimated 250,000 people working and living within its boundaries.
+Once complete, the Kenyatta family-owned Northlands City will sit on 11,800 acres of land and will accommodate an estimated 250,000 people working and living within its boundaries.